mutms/mutms/README.md

 - Cohorts cannot be created automatically.
 - When changing tenant memberships supervisors may be deleted to respect tenant separation, this is done at a later time from cron task.

+How to create supervisors:

+1. Login as admin and go to "Site administration / Users / User relation frameworks"
+2. Add a new framework using "Supervisors" framework mode
+3. Go to user profile
+4. To add user supervisor click Actions icon in user details section and select Add supervisor action

 ## Teams mode

 - In the Teams mode the emphasis is on groups of subordinates managed by a team supervisor.